Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Introduction

-In this Letter, we present an analytic approach to resolve this problem.
-We investigate the dielectric breakdown of generic strongly correlated insulators in one dimension.
+In this paper, we present an analytic approach for resolving this issue in one dimension.
+Our approach is based on the low-energy effective field theory (EFT), which enables us to treat a broad range of one-dimensional (1D) strongly correlated insulators, not limited to the fermionic Mott insulators.
 The setup is schematically shown in Fig.~\ref{Fig:setup}~(a).
-Utilizing a quantum tunneling theory~\cite{Dykhne1962, Davis1976} and bosonization techniques~\cite{Giamarchi_book}, we derive an effective field theory which describes the dielectric breakdown phenomena in strongly correlated insulators.
-This effective field theory is a \textit{non-Hermitian sine-Gordon theory} including an imaginary vector potential.
-On the basis of this theory, we derive an analytic formula of the threshold electric field, which is the most important quantity characterizing the dielectric breakdown.
+Utilizing a quantum tunneling theory~\cite{Dykhne1962, Davis1976} and bosonization techniques~\cite{Giamarchi_book, Tsvelik_book, Gogolin_book}, we derive an EFT that describes the dielectric breakdown phenomena in strongly correlated insulators.
+This EFT is a \textit{non-Hermitian sine-Gordon theory} that includes an imaginary vector potential.
+On the basis of this theory, we derive an analytic formula for the threshold electric field, which is the most important quantity characterizing the dielectric breakdown.
 This formula can be interpreted as a many-body generalization of the famous Landau-Zener formula~\cite{Landau1932, Zener1932, Zener1934}.
+Also, this formula is a generalization of the one derived in Ref.~\cite{Oka2012} for the fermionic Hubbard model~\footnote{Our result is a generalization of the results in Ref.~\cite{Oka2012} for the following two reasons: One is that our result is applicable to a wide range of one-dimensional insulators while the previous result is limited to fermionic Mott insulators.
+The other is that our result contains the new input $e/e^*$ which has been overlooked because $e/e^*$ is unity in the fermionic Hubbard model.}.
 Remarkably, our formula suggests that fractionalization in elementary excitations has significant effects on the threshold field, which cannot be captured by the original Landau-Zener formula.
-Since the derivation is based on an effective field theory, our formula is universally applicable to generic one-dimensional insulators.
-Furthermore, to clarify the validity of our effective field theory, we apply the results to several solvable lattice models.
-We find that our formula shows good agreement with microscopic calculations in a wide range including the weak coupling regime, indicating its wide and potential applicability.
+Furthermore, to clarify the validity of our EFT, we apply the results to several solvable lattice models.
+We find that our formula shows good agreement with microscopic calculations across a wide range including the weak coupling regime, indicating its wide potential applicability.
+Note that our results can be applied to generic models, including non-integrable models, because the derivation is based solely on the low-energy EFT and does not refer to any information about specific lattice models.

-This study establishes a field-theoretical description and reveals the universal properties of the dielectric breakdown phenomena in one-dimensional strongly correlated insulators.
-In addition, our formula should be useful for understanding experiments related to the dielectric breakdown in strongly correlated insulators beyond simple fermionic Mott insulators.
+The field-theoretical description developed here allows us to discuss the universal aspects of dielectric breakdown in one-dimensional many-body quantum systems in a unified fashion.
+In addition, our formula should be useful for understanding experiments related to dielectric breakdown in strongly correlated insulators beyond simple fermionic Mott insulators.